MikeHell84/Xlerion-Video-2-Anim/docs/README.md

 Start Capture: Press "Start Capture".
 When finished, the session will be saved automatically.

-Stage 2: Export Animation:
+<h2>Stage 2: Export Animation:</h2>

 Select a session from the list that contains Body Pose data.

-Click "Export Animation".
-A window will open for you to choose the format and save your .bvh file.
+**Click "Export Animation".
+A window will open for you to choose the format and save your .bvh file.**

 Note: Exporting to .bvh is only compatible with "Body Pose" data.